temporalio/documentation/docs/application-development/features.md

 - If there is no existing value, then it records the function result as a value with the given Workflow ID on the History.
 - If there is an existing value, then it compares whether the existing value from the History has changed from the new function results, by calling the equals function.
-  - If the values are equal, then it returns the original value without recording a new History
+  - If the values are equal, then it returns the value without recording a new Marker Event
   - If the values aren't equal, then it records the new value with the same ID on the History.

 :::note

-During a Workflow Execution, every new Side Effect call results in a new mark recorded on the Workflow History; whereas Mutable Side Effects only record an entry on the Workflow History if the value changes.
+During a Workflow Execution, every new Side Effect call results in a new Marker recorded on the Workflow History; whereas Mutable Side Effects only records a new Marker on the Workflow History if the value for the Side Effect ID changes or is set the first time.

 During a Replay, Mutable Side Effects will not execute the function again.
 Instead, it returns the exact same value that was returned during the Workflow Execution.